1. What is happening?

 3. When is it happening?

-Drupal 7 will officially reach EoL in November 2022.
-This was recently extended due to the impact of the COVID-19 pandemic.
-Drupal 7 EoL was originally slated for November 2021.
+Drupal 7 will officially reach EoL in November 2023 (extended due to the impact of the COVID-19 pandemic, D7 EoL was originally slated for Nov 2021).

 4. Why is it happening?